zammad/zammad-documentation/console/other-usefull-commands.rst

  Translation.create_if_not_exists( :locale => 'de-de', :source => "New", :target => "Neu", format: 'string', created_by_id: 1, updated_by_id: 1 )

-Translating Attributes
+Translating attributes
 ~~~~~~~~~~~~~~~~~~~~~~

-By default Zammad will not translate Attributes.
-A small exception here is the state dropdown, which has translation enabled by default.
+By default Zammad will not translate custom attributes.
 With the following code you can enable translation, this will translate the attribute display name and the display names of values (if it's a value field).
 For this to work, just replace ``{attribute-name}`` against the name of your Attribute.
+For this to work, just replace ``{attribute-name}`` against the name of your attribute.
 ::

   attribute = ObjectManager::Attribute.find_by(name: '{attribute-name}')